ArmyCyberInstitute/cmgr/README.md

 silently ignored by Docker and the exposed ports will be bound to the loopback interface.)

+- *CMGR\_PORTS*: the range of ports that are dedicated for serving challenges;
+cmgr will assume that it fully owns these ports and nothing else will try to use them (i.e., not in ephemeral range or overlapping with a service running on the host); format is '1000-1000'.
+Ephemeral ports on a Linux host can be enumerated with `cat /proc/sys/net/ipv4/ip_local_port_range` and adjusted with `sysctl`.
+Some programs (e.g., `docker`) will need to be restarted after adjusting the kernel parameter.

 Additionally, we rely on the Docker SDK's ability to self-configure base off environment variables.
 The documentation for those variables can be found at [https://docs.docker.com/engine/reference/commandline/cli/](https://docs.docker.com/engine/reference/commandline/cli/).